rrbemo/MGInputManager/README.md

 # MGInputManager
-A Unity 3D project demonstrating a custom input manager with on the fly remapping and controller support.
+A Unity 3D project demonstrating a custom input manager with in game remapping and controller support.
 Initally developed for an indie game I'm working on, Convicted Galaxy.
 This project is free for anyone to use.
-If you make improvements, keep them free and open to the community under the GNU GPL-3.0 License.
+If you make improvements, please keep a version free and open to the community.

 # Requires
-- Unity 3D (Built with 5.3.4).
+- Unity 3D (Built with 5.3.4 Personal).

 # Install
 - Download and unzip.